bpowers/seshcookie/README.md

 license
 -------

-seshcookie is offered under the MIT license, see COPYING for details.
+seshcookie is offered under the MIT license, see LICENSE for details.